Scythe: Sharpening

 The cutting edge of a scythe blade is maintained by occasional peening followed by frequent honing.
-Peening reforms the malleable edge by hammering; creating the desired edge profile, locally work-hardening the metal, and removing minor nicks and dents.
+Peening reforms the malleable edge by hammering, creating the desired edge profile, locally work-hardening the metal, and removing minor nicks and dents.
 For mowing fine grass, the bevel angle may be peened extremely fine, while for coarser work a larger angle is created to give a more robust edge.
 Peening requires some skill and is done using a peening hammer and special anvils or by using a peening jig.
-Historically, when mowing in teams, a peening station was set up on the edge of the field during harvest, but now more likely back in the workshop.
+Historically, when mowing in teams, a peening station was set up on the edge of the field during harvest, but is nowadays more likely back in the workshop.